travis-ci/docs-travis-ci-com/user/reference/overview.md

 * Using `os: windows` routes your build to Windows infrastructure.

 * Using `arch: arm64` routes your build to Arm-based LXD containers.
 You can specify which version of Ubuntu using the `dist` key.

+* Using `arch: arm64-graviton2` routs your build to Arm-based infrastructure.
+You will need to specify target virtualization environment (virtual machine or LXD container) using `virt: ` key.

 * Using `arch: ppc64le` routes your build to IBM Power-based LXD containers.
 You can specify which version of Ubuntu using the `dist` key.